What if this is just the beginning?

 This is what we mean with that question we ask at each month’s team meeting: What am I learning, through this relationship, about God’s heart?

-So as you wait, here’s another question to sit with: Whatever struggle or sickness is keeping your friend from entering a fuller life on this round—how many thousands of others leaving prison have this exact same story?
+As you wait, hold this question: Whatever struggle or sickness is keeping your friend from entering a fuller life on this round—how many thousands of others leaving prison have this exact same story?
 You’ve been up close to one.
-Don’t be frantic.
-Do not despair.
-Heartbreak is how the heart opens.

 What has this relationship done to you?